Koenkk/zigbee2mqtt.io/docs/devices/WXKG12LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.
+If this doesn't work, try with a single short button press.

 ## Manual Home Assistant configuration